ScriptFUSION/Mapper/README.md

 ### Copy

 Copies a portion of input data, or specified data, according to a lookup path.
 Supports traversing nested arrays.
+By default the current record is used as the data source but if the *data* parameter is specified it is used instead.

 `Copy` is probably the most common strategy whether used by itself or injected into other strategies.
-Since both its *path* and *data* parameters can be mapped expressions it is highly versatile and can be combined with other strategies, or even itself, to produce powerful expressions.
+Since both its *path* and *data* parameters can be mapped expressions it is highly versatile and can be combined with other strategies, or even itself, to produce powerful transformations.

 #### Signature